-The Collaborative for Teaching Innovation is pleased to announce two Faculty Learning Communities (FLCs) in Winter quarter and two FLCs in Spring quarter.
+The Collaborative for Teaching Innovation is pleased to support Faculty Learning Communities (FLCs).

 What is a Faculty Learning Community (FLC)?

 FLCs are groups of approximately 10 faculty members from different disciplines who come together around a common interest or problem to deepen their knowledge and expertise.
 In FLCs, members may do some readings in common, discuss relevant aspects of teaching and learning, and explore and experiment with new pedagogies or approaches.
-At SCU, typically FLCs meet five times per quarter and provide light snacks for the meetings.
-Meetings are scheduled by the facilitator based on availability of the members.
+At SCU, typically FLCs meet five to eight times per quarter.
 The FLC may last just one quarter or run throughout the course of a year, depending on the interests of the members.
 Sometimes inquiries undertaken by FLCs will lead to a publication in a teaching-related journal.